 The DCE design was initially prepared via orthogonal design, administered to 100 respondents, and then an efficient Bayesian design was prepared once the prior was obtained.
-Respondents were presented with a total of 6 choice tasks each, randomly picked from a total of possible 38 choice tasks.
+Respondents were presented with a total of 6 choice tasks each, randomly picked from a possible 38.
 The designs were generated with the aid of the software NGENE.